1. Troubleshooting guide

 • The time that each request finished

-• Whether or not the request was served from cache, where a red X indicates that the request was not served from cache and an encircled green checkmark indicates that the request was served from cache
+• Whether the request was served from the underlying dataset or from memory, where a red X indicates that the request was served from the dataset while a green checkmark indicates that the request was served from memory.
+See the Manage data freshness article for more information.

 Reports that exceed these quotas may display one of the following error messages: